 The oral exam is typically an hour and a half in length.
 The exam begins with the student presenting the area paper, followed by an intensive questioning by the Exam Committee.
 Questions from the Exam Committee members may include questions about the area paper, as well as questions about the papers in the reading list.
 These questions are intended to test the student’s understanding of these papers and the subject area both in breadth and depth.

-If the student needs to take written exam in addition to the oral exam (see the previous section for criteria), the Graduate Committee will arrange for the exam with the student i.e. determine which subjects are to be tested and assign an Exam Committee to create and evaluate the written exams.
-Written exams will be proctored by the Graduate Program Advisor and held in the final two weeks of the semester.
+If the student needs to take written exam in addition to the oral exam (see previous section for criteria), the Graduate Committee will arrange for the exam with the student i.e. determine which subjects are to be tested and assign an Exam Committee to create and evaluate the written exams.
+Written exams will be proctored by the Graduate Program Advisor and held prior to the oral exam.
 Students will be notified of the date and time via email.

-If necessary, the written exam can run up to two hours.
+If necessary, the written exam can run up to two hours per subject area.
 The exam consists of questions and problems for the student to solve, relating to the core subjects of computer science.
 The specific subject or subjects of the written examination for the student will be determined by the Graduate Committee.

 The Exam Committee must communicate the results of the Qualifying Exam to the student, the Graduate Program Director, the Graduate Program Advisor, and the Graduate Program Specialist, by the end of the semester using the Result of Exam form.
 The Exam Committee will submit one composite Result of Exam form.
-The form should be returned to the Graduate Program Advisor.
+The Exam Committee will also submit the assessment rubric for institutional research purposes.
+Each individual committee member will fill out the assessment rubric.
+Both forms should be returned to the Graduate Program Advisor.

 The student needs to have a solid grasp of the core subjects of computer science, as evident either by earning a core-course GPA of 3.4 or higher or by the result of the written exam.